-- 1. Birkbeck College has a longstanding commitment to free, robust, and uninhibited debate and deliberation among all members of the College's community.
-Since its foundation in 1823 its mission has been to ensure 'the universal benefits of the blessings of knowledge', and throughout its history this has involved critical interrogation of accepted orthodoxies and the power relations in which they are implicated.
-The rights to freedom of speech implicit in these values involve responsibilities and obligations to others within College and wider communities, so as to ensure broad and open discussion in which all parties can participate.
-As the College approaches its 200th anniversary, this Policy outlines how, in practical terms and in the context of London in the early 21st century, the College will ensure that it is able to fulfil these values. - The Free Speech Policy & Procedure is relevant to all staff, students, and visitors who are part of the College community1.
+- 1. Birkbeck, University of London (the College) has a longstanding commitment to free, robust and uninhibited debate and deliberation among all members of the College community.
+Since its foundation in 1823, its mission has been to ensure 'the universal benefits of the blessings of knowledge' and throughout its history, this has involved critical interrogation of accepted orthodoxies and the power relations in which they are implicated.
+The rights to freedom of speech implicit in these values, involve responsibilities and obligations to others within the College and wider communities, so as to ensure broad and open discussion in which all parties can participate.
+As the College reached its 200th anniversary, this policy outlines how, in practical terms and in the context of London in the early 21st century, the College will ensure that it is able to fulfil these values. - 2.
+The Free Speech Policy & Procedure is relevant to all staff, students, and visitors who are part of the College community1.
 This document also outlines College procedures for managing external speakers and events and should be read in conjunction with the College Safeguarding Policy and Procedures and the Room Booking Terms and Conditions. - 3.
-The principles of the College's approach to Dignity at Work and Study help contextualise the approach to Freedom of Speech: - a.
-Equality The College will act swiftly to challenge discrimination, harassment and bullying in all its manifestations. - b.
-Respect The College supports the right to self-expression within the context of respect for others; encouraging dialogue about the issues that connect and divide individuals and communities, discussing prejudice; challenging preconceptions and assumptions. - c.
-Security The College aims to deliver a safe environment for staff, students and visitors free from intimidation, harassment and fear.
+The principles of the College's approach to Dignity at Work and Study, help contextualise the approach to Freedom of Speech: - a.
+Equality- the College will act swiftly to challenge discrimination, harassment and bullying in all its manifestations. - b.
+Respect- the College supports the right to self-expression within the context of respect for others; encouraging dialogue about the issues that connect and divide individuals and communities, discussing prejudice; challenging preconceptions and assumptions. - c.
+Security- the College aims to deliver a safe environment for staff, students and visitors, free from intimidation, harassment and fear.
 Members will challenge views that promote violence or otherwise deny human rights. - d.
-Understanding The mission of the College offers opportunities to learn about difference and identify common ground; it promotes the benefits of developing knowledge and skills that improve personal and community relationships. - e.
-Cooperation all staff, students, and visitors will be expected to work together to support the mission and objectives of the College. - 4.
-The College recognises: - a. its duty under the Education (No.2) Act 1986, requiring it to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for staff, students, and visiting speakers to the College (including honorary and visiting staff)
+Understanding- the mission of the College offers opportunities to learn about difference and identify common ground; it promotes the benefits of developing knowledge and skills that improve personal and community relationships.

 1 For the purpose of this Policy, applicants and alumni are considered 'students' and Governors are considered 'staff', Contractors are defined as 'visitors'.
-The Policy is also relevant to members of Birkbeck College Students' Union (BCSU).
+The Policy is also relevant to members of the College Students' Union (BCSU).